 Education: The chapter offers training workshops in the Utica-Rome-Herkimer area and volunteers share their knowledge on chapter trips.

 Recreation: The chapter’s trip schedule includes day hikes, overnight backpacking outings, canoe trips, bicycling for both mountain bikers and those with street bikes, mountain climbing trips, including some in the High Peaks from a cabin rented for the weekend, cross-country skiing and snowshoeing.

-Meetings: Programs on a variety of topics are presented at chapter meetings held at 7:00 p.m. the first Tuesday of January, February, March, May, September, October and November at the New Hartford Presbyterian Church, 7 Oxford Road, New Hartford.
+Meetings: Programs on a variety of topics are presented at chapter meetings held at 7:00 p.m. the first Tuesday of January, February, March, May, September, October and November at the First Baptist Church, 7 Oxford Road, New Hartford.
 The April meeting at 7 p.m. is an open house and the June meeting is replaced by the chapter’s annual picnic.
 The chapter has its annual dinner the first Saturday in December.

 Volunteers: Besides the conservation projects, chapter members are heavily involved in volunteer work weekends at the Heart Lake Property and Johns Brook Lodge. (see Lodging and Camping)